EuropePMC/techblog/drafts/2018-05-30-integrating-literature-and-data.md

 External links (Links submitted through the Europe PMC external links program [plug link].
 This is a mixed set, which includes database records, as well as links to lay summaries, press releases and open peer reviews)

-![Interactive API Documentation using Swagger][swagger]
+![Interactive API Documentation using Swagger][swagger] *Figure 2: Interactive swagger documentation of the datalinks web service method*

 The categories and sections are reflected in Europe PMC Swagger-powered RESTful [API documentation](http://europepmc.org/RestfulWebService#meths).
 If you want to try it out, query https://www.ebi.ac.uk/europepmc/webservices/rest/MED/28818901/datalinks?format=json to retrieve all links associated with the publication PMID:28818901 in JSON format.